 In 1988, she became a UNICEF Goodwill Ambassador and traveled to more than 20 countries, meeting children who struggle every day just to survive.

 She reported what she saw to world leaders, governments, and the international media, lending a fierce and singular voice to the fight to save children's lives.
 By the time she died in 1993, Audrey had instilled in hearts and minds all over the world a passion for UNICEF's vital work.

-The U.S. Fund for UNICEF invites you to join the Audrey Hepburn® Society, a new recognition group inspired by Audrey Hepburn’s legacy of service open to supporters with annual giving of $10,000 or more.
+The U.S. Fund for UNICEF invites you to join the Audrey Hepburn® Society, a recognition group inspired by Audrey Hepburn’s legacy of service open to supporters with annual giving of $10,000 or more.

 Sean Hepburn Ferrer, Miss Hepburn's eldest son, is the inaugural honorary chair of the Audrey Hepburn® Society.

-At increasing levels of membership, you will participate in opportunities to connect with fellow donors and participate in UNICEF's work through volunteer gatherings, program events, special communications, and in-the-field experiences.
+At increasing levels of membership, you will have opportunities to connect with fellow donors and participate in UNICEF's work through volunteer gatherings, program events, special communications, and in-the-field experiences.

 Communications and access to UNICEF will offer an engaging and intimate way to learn about the impact of your donations.
 Members will receive special recognition in U.S Fund publications, on our website, and at events.